Richard Lester, Principal

 The Florestan Trio was one of the world’s leading piano trios and for almost seventeen years the group maintained the same personnel, winning the Gramophone award in 1999 and the Royal Philharmonic Society award in 2000.
 Many of its records are benchmark recordings, nominated in collectors’ guides.
 The trio disbanded in 2012, finishing their career with a sold-out series of concerts in London’s Wigmore Hall.

-He has made over 40 highly acclaimed recordings, twice winning the Gramophone award for best chamber-music.
-His recordings of the complete works of Mendelssohn for cello and piano and a disc of Boccherini sonatas on period instruments are available on the Hyperion label.
+He has made over 40 highly acclaimed recordings, twice winning the Gramophone award for best chamber music.
+His recordings of the complete works of Mendelssohn for cello and piano and a CD of Boccherini sonatas on period instruments are available on the Hyperion label.

 Richard Lester teaches at the Guildhall School and the Royal College of Music in London, and at the Birmingham Conservatoire.